snapsisy/snapsisy_linux_config/README.md

 4. archlinux
 5. as you will?

-maybe docker and vagrant suppport will be added later?
+maybe docker and vagrant suppport will be added later